newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

     XMEGA Programming flash...
     XMEGA Reading flash...
-    Verified flash OK, 1737 bytes
+    Verified flash OK, 1813 bytes

-Finally, we’ll load some text, send it to the target, and read it back.
+Finally, we'll load some text, send it to the target, and read it back.
-We also capture a trace here, but don’t do anything with it yet (that will come in later tutorials).
+We also capture a trace here, but don't do anything with it yet (that will come in later tutorials).
 You should see your original text with the received text below it.